-Italy police identify IS cell suspected in 2013 kidnapping
+Italian police identify IS cell suspected in 2013 kidnapping

-ROME (AP) — Italian carabinieri police say they have identified members of the Islamic State group believed to have been behind the 2013 kidnapping of an Italian aid worker in Syria.
+ROME (AP) — Italian authorities said Wednesday they had identified members of the Islamic State group believed to have been behind the 2013 kidnapping in Syria of Italian aid worker Federico Motka and Briton David Haines, who was later killed.

-Carabinieri police said they were carrying out arrest warrants on Wednesday against an unidentified number of suspected jihadis who were “seriously implicated” in the crimes of terrorist association and kidnapping with the aim of terrorism.
+Carabinieri police said they had issued arrest warrants against six suspected jihadis who were “seriously implicated” in the crimes of terrorist association and kidnapping with the aim of terrorism.
+Police said two of the suspects are already detained in Belgium, while three are at large and a fourth is believed to have been killed.

-In a statement, police said the investigation had identified the group responsible for the kidnapping of Federico Motka.
-Motka was seized by Islamic State militants in northern Syria in March 2013 along with his British colleague, David Haines.
+Three of the suspects were born or raised in Britain and were part of a group known as “the Beatles.”
+They are considered the most violent, police said.

+Motka and Haines were seized by Islamic State militants in northern Syria on March 12, 2013.
+Both had been working for the French aid group ACTED at a refugee camp in Atmeh, near Syria’s border with Turkey, police said.

 Most Read Nation & World Stories